 - medical malpractice.

-Wrongful death claims are allowed in California, as well as all states within the United States.
+Wrongful death claims are allowed in California, as well as in all states within the United States.

 What damages are available?